Gutters, Roofing

 Supplies For Installing New Gutters

 Before you install new gutters, acquire all the needed materials.
-A simple checklist of materials will let you know you have purchased enough material as well as material of the correct durability grade.
+A simple checklist of materials will let you know you have purchased enough material and material of the correct durability grade.

 Caution: You will need an extension ladder to finish this job.
-Refer to the OSHA labor guide for protecting roofing workers for safety requirements and procedures when using extension ladders, as well as general roofing safety.
+Refer to the OSHA labor guide for protecting roofing workers for safety requirements and procedures when using extension ladders and general roofing safety.

 To install new gutters, you will need: